 Child's name: Age:

 What things does your student do best?

 What needs does your student have?

 How does your student seem to feel about:

 School?

 Work (if he goes to work)?

 Himself or Herself?

 Other people (friends, family, teachers, co-workers)?

-How well does your student take care of himself or herself (dressing, eating, staying clear place, buying things, etc.)?
+How well does your student take care of himself or herself (dressing, eating, staying clean, g place, buying things, etc.)?

 What does your student do to help you at home?

 How well does your student follow directions?

 What does your student like to do when he has free time?
 What are his hobbies?

 What does your student not like to do?

 How many friends does your student have?

 How old are your student's friends?

 What does your student do with his friends?

 How much, and how well, does your student communicate with other people?

 Does your student talk?
 Yes No

 If no, how does he communicate?
 What kinds of jobs or chores has your student done?
 What services does your student receive from community agencies?
 How is your student performing academically?
 What are current academic needs?
 What assistive technology devices does your student use?
-Third assistive testinology devices uses your student use.
 Is your student aware of the types of work available in the community?
 What kind of job or career would your student like to have?
 Where would you like to see your student living and working five years from now?
 What does your student most need to learn in order to be ready for adult life?

 Appendix H: Parents' Record of IEP Meeting

 Did you get a written notice about the meeting?
+Yes No

 If yes, date of notice:Number of days before the meeting:

-Did you get any other kind of notice?
-Phone call Visit
+Did you get any other kind of notice? 🗌 Phone call 🗌 Visit

 Reminder note Electronic mail Other

 Did you ask to change the date, time, or place?
+Yes No

-If yes, were you able to make a change?
+If yes, were you able to make a change? 🗌 Yes 🗌 No

 Did you go to the meeting?
+Yes No

 If no, why not?

-If no, did the school staff ask you to help with the IEP in some other way?
+If no, did the school staff ask you to help with the IEP in some other way? 🗌 Yes 🗌 No

 If yes, complete the remainder of this form for your records.

 How?

 When was the meeting held?
 (Date) (Time) From:To:

 Where was the meeting held?

 Who was at the meeting?

 Name & title:

+Name 9 titles

 Name & title:

 Name & title:

 Name & title:

-Was anyone invited who did not attend the meeting?

-Name & title:

-Name & title:

-If a key person was not able to be present, how was this addressed?

-if a key person was not able to be present, now was this addressed:

-Did your child attend the meeting?
-Why or why not?
+Did your child attend the meeting? 🗌 Yes 🗌 No Why or why not?
 Did your child actively participate in the meeting?
-If yes, what did your child do?
+Yes No If yes, what did your child do?
 Was there a need for more than one meeting?
 Yes No If yes, give date(s): What information and opinions did you share at the meeting?
-Did the IEP team discuss what type of diploma your student will work toward?
-Which diploma option is your student pursuing?
-24-Credit Standard Diploma 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) International Baccalaureate (IB) Diploma Program ☐ Advanced International Certificate of Education (AICE) Diploma Program ☐ Performance-Based Exit Option/GED® Exit Option ☐ Special Diploma (not available to students who began ninth grade in 2014-15 or later) What are your student's measurable postsecondary goals?
-(Education, Training, Employment, Career and, if needed, Independent Living) Do you have any questions or concerns about the IEP?
-Yes No If yes, what are they?
+Did the IEP team discuss what type of diploma your student will work toward? 🗌 Yes 🗌 No Which diploma option is your student pursuing?
+24-Credit Standard Diploma 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) International Baccalaureate (IB) Diploma Program Advanced International Certificate of Education (AICE) Diploma Program Performance-Based Exit Option/GED[®] Exit Option Special Diploma (not available to students who began ninth grade in 2014-15 or later) What are your student's measurable postsecondary goals?
+(Education, Training, Employment, Career and, if needed, Independent Living) Do you have any questions or concerns about the IEP? 🗌 Yes 📄 No If yes, what are they?
 What are the steps you will take to address your concerns?
 Did you get a copy of the IEP?
 Yes No Keep a copy of the IEP for your records.